swup/docs/src/docs/getting-started/reloading-javascript.md

 Swup keeps a persistent session in memory, so objects leaking memory will not be cleaned up automatically as they would be on a full page refresh.
-While this should not be a problem on most sites, be aware that in special case you will need to clean up after yourself right before swup's `replaceContent` hook.
+While this should not be a problem on most sites, be aware that in special cases you will need to clean up after yourself right before swup's `replaceContent` hook.

 ```javascript